mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2.md

 {{< figure src="/attachments/appstore/modules/data-widgets/data-grid-2/hiding.png" alt="Example of hiding button containing columns to be hidden" >}}

 {{% alert color="info" %}}
-When a column is marked as “Yes, hidden by default” it will render differently in Structure mode and Design mode (Studio Pro) and in Studio to indicate that the column is hidden. **When running the application, the column will in fact be hidden by default**. {{% todo %}}[Delete note?]{{% /todo %}}
+When a column is marked as “Yes, hidden by default” it will render differently in Structure mode and Design mode and to indicate that the column is hidden. **When running the application, the column will in fact be hidden by default**.
 {{% /alert %}}

 Here is an example containing a column with **Yes, hidden by default** in Structure mode: